TELWARE CORPORATION SERVICE TERMS AND CONDITIONS

 (n) If Customer has prepaid for the Service(s), such Service(s) shall be immediately suspended without notice at the time the fees for Customer’s consumption of Service(s) has reached the pre-payment amount.
 Customer is entirely responsible to monitor its consumption of Service(s) and replenish any prepayment amounts when necessary to continue using the Service(s).

-(o) (Hosted Cloud PBX User Minute Amounts): Cloud PBX Standard User includes 1000 minutes per user.
+3CX Hosted Seats: Cloud PBX Basic User includes 100 minutes per user.
+Cloud PBX Standard User includes 1000 minutes per user.
 Cloud PBX Premium User includes 2500 minutes per user.

 (i) Minutes are pooled based on total number of users on the Service Agreement.
 Service Agreement may contain both standard and premium users.
 TelWare reserves the right to upgrade users without notice to Premium user minute plans if Customer’s minute usage is greater than agreed upon.
 TelWare reserves the right to charge overage fees.